0utrider/malrecon/README.md

 ## To-Do
 - [x] Add 7zip support
-- [ ] Add dependency installer script
+- [ ] Add dependency installer script - in progress
+- [ ] Move user-set variables to a homedir preferences file
 - [ ] Find additional tools to use for outputs